fisa-07/Todo/README.md

 Add Task: Tap the '+' button to add a new task.
 Update Task: Tap on a task.
-Delete Task: Click red button onthe list item to delete it.
+Delete Task: Click the red button on the list item to delete it.

 Technologies Used
 Java